Geographic Distribution and Habitat

 The females will provision their young, meaning they will supply them with food and protection until they are mature enough to do so themselves.

-Fruit eaters, such as Diana monkeys, have large impacts on seed dispersal throughout their forest habitat.
+Fruit eaters, such as Diana monkeys, have a large impact on seed dispersal throughout their forest habitat.

 Previously assessed as Vulnerable, the Diana monkey is now listed by the International Union for Conservation of Nature as Endangered (IUCN, 2019), appearing on their Red List of Endangered species.
 Based on deforestation rates in Sierra Leone, Liberia, Guinea, and Ivory Coast, this species has lost at least 30% of its primary habitat over the past three generations (from approximately 1990-2018).
 Due to the combined negative impacts of hunting, which has resulted in the extirpation of a number of subpopulations and reduced others to levels that may not be viable over the long-term, Diana monkey numbers are suspected to have undergone a decline of 50% or more over this time period.